-Tech sell-off wrecks record day for U.S. stocks
+The close: TSX rises on higher oil prices, robust jobs data

 The FTSE 100 climbed 1 per cent.
 The Stoxx Europe 600 Index added 0.3 per cent

-Friday’s analyst upgrades and downgrades;
+Friday’s analyst upgrades and downgrades.

-Axis of anxiety: Why markets remain calm even as billionaires sound alarm bells.

 The U.K. vote capped a series of major events this week -- including former FBI Director James Comey’s testimony before the Senate Intelligence Committee on Thursday -- that passed with relatively little fuss.
 Attention will now turn to the week ahead, when the Fed is expected to raise interest rates and the Bank of England, the Bank of Japan and the Swiss National Bank also meet.